Which Texas Cities Have the Best Weather? Top Choices

 • Pros: Mild winters, proximity to the Gulf for breezes.

-• Cons: Hot and humid summers, hurricane risk.
+• Cons: Hot and humid summers, with a risk of hurricanes.

 South Texas (Including San Antonio and Laredo)